-The Public Historian, a quarterly journal sponsored by the National Council on Public History and the University of California, Santa Barbara, with the support of Rutgers University-Camden, and published by the University of California Press, is the voice of the public history movement.
-It emphasizes original research, fresh conceptualization, and new viewpoints.
+The Public Historian, a quarterly journal sponsored by the National Council on Public History and the University of California, Santa Barbara, with the support of Rutgers University, Camden, and published by the University of California Press.
+It is the flagship journal in the field of public history.
+It emphasizes original research, fresh conceptualizations, and new viewpoints.
 The journal's contents reflect the considerable diversity of approaches to the definition and practice of public history.

 The Public Historian provides practicing professionals and others the opportunity to report the results of research and case studies and to address the broad substantive and theoretical issues inherent in the practice of public history.
-The journal aims to provide a comprehensive look at the field, publishing articles relating to the following sectors, among others:
+The journal aims to provide a comprehensive look at the field, publishing articles relating to:

 - Exhibition, Interpretation, and Public Engagement

 - Public Memory Studies

 - Public History Education

 - Museum and Historic Site Administration

-- Cultural Resources Management Services
+- Cultural Resources Management

-- · Institutional History and Archives
+- Institutional History and Archives

 - Litigation Support and Expert Witnessing

 - Federal, State, and Local History

-- · Oral History
+- Oral History

 - · Historical Editing, Publishing, and Media

-- · Archival, Manuscript, and Records Management
+- Archival, Manuscript, and Records Management Preservation

-- Historic Preservation

-- Contracting and Consulting
+- · Contracting and Consulting

 - · History and Civic Engagement

 - History's Publics/Audience Studies

 - Public Policy Planning and Analysis

 - Philanthropy and Sponsorship